EfficientViM: Efficient Vision Mamba with Hidden State Mixer based State Space Duality: Experiments

-\textbf{EfficientViM with high-resolution images.} Following~\cite{yun2024shvit}, we also explore the applicability of EfficientViM on high-resolution images after fine-tuning 30 epochs at a resolution of $384^2$, followed by an additional 30 epochs at $512^2$.
-For a fair comparison, we use the EfficientViM-M4 pre-trained for 300 epochs.
-In $384^2$ size, EfficientViM demonstrates competitive performance as presented in~\Cref{tab:high}.
-Interestingly, when the resolution increases, the throughput gap between EfficientViM and SHViT~\cite{yun2024shvit} gets larger, resulting in more than 15\% speedup compared to SHViT in $512^2$ while achieving comparable accuracy.
-We further investigate the scalability of our method in extremely high-resolution images beyond $512^2$, by comparing the latency of the models while scaling the resolution from $512^2$ to $4096^2$.
-As depicted in~\Cref{fig:scale}, we observe an advantage of EfficientViM over the recent state-of-the-art method on extremely high-resolution images.
-EfficientViM shows about 3$\times$, 4$\times$, and 7$\times$ faster speed compared to SHViT, EMO~\cite{zhang2023rethinking}, and MobileOne~\cite{vasu2023mobileone}, respectively.
-This notable result highlights the scalability of EfficientViM for high-resolution images based on linear cost of HSM-SSD. \textbf{Training with distillation.} We compare EfficientViM with the prior works~\cite{li2023rethinking, shaker2023swiftformer,vasu2023fastvit,yun2024shvit} trained with distillation objectives in DeiT~\cite{touvron2021training}.
+\textbf{Training with distillation.} We compare EfficientViM with the prior works~\cite{li2023rethinking, shaker2023swiftformer,vasu2023fastvit,yun2024shvit} trained with distillation objectives in DeiT~\cite{touvron2021training}.
 We train the model for 300 epochs, using RegNetY-160~\cite{radosavovic2020designing} as the teacher model. \Cref{tab:dist} shows that distillation is effective for EfficientViM.
-Compared to FastViT-T8\&T12~\cite{vasu2023fastvit}, EfficientViM-M2\&M4 exhibits more than 3$\times$ higher throughput along with comparable or even better performance.
-Also, EfficientViM outperforms SHViT~\cite{yun2024shvit} up to 0.8\% while running at a higher speed.
-After training with distillation, EfficientViM still outperforms all other models in speed-accuracy trade-offs, and further establishes a promising Pareto front as shown in~\Cref{fig:intro}.
+Compared to FastViT-T8\&T12~\cite{vasu2023fastvit}, EfficientViM-M2\&M4 delivers more than 3$\times$ higher throughput along with comparable or even better performance.
+Further, EfficientViM outperforms SHViT~\cite{yun2024shvit} up to 0.8\% running at a higher speed.
+With distillation, EfficientViM still outperforms all other models in speed-accuracy trade-offs and further establishes a promising Pareto front as shown in~\Cref{fig:intro}.